zmalone/habitat/www/source/blog/2018-05-11-changes-in-the-0.56.0-supervisor.html.md

 `hab svc stop` is how you stop a currently-running (and thus, loaded) service.
 A stopped service will not be restarted if you restart the Supervisor; you must run `hab svc start`.

 `hab sup run` is now the _only_ way to start a Supervisor.
-As a convenience, `hab sup run` can also accept arguments that load and start a single service.
+As a convenience, `hab sup run` can also accept the same arguments as `hab svc load` in order to start a supervisor, and load and start a single service (for example, `hab sup run core/redis --strategy=at-once --group=dev` --peer=192.168.1.1:9638`).
 This means that you are still able to start a Supervisor and service in a single command.

 `hab sup term` shuts down the Supervisor and all currently-running services.